TWUOnline/moodlehelp/README.md

-Frequently Asked Questions about Moodle at Trinity Western University
+Frequently Asked Questions about Moodle at Trinity Western University.